shib0li/BMFAL-BC/README.md

 # License

-BatchDMFAL is released under the MIT License, please refer the LICENSE for details
+BMFAL-BC is released under the MIT License, please refer the LICENSE for details

 # Getting Involved
 Feel free to submit Github issues or pull requests.
 Welcome to contribute to our project!